SkylineCommunications/ChatOps-Extensions/ChatIntegrationExamples/README.md

 #### Creating a Team

-1. In the Automation module in DataMiner Cube, click the '*Create Team Example*' Automation script and click the '*Execute*' button.
+1. In the Automation module in DataMiner Cube, select the '*Create Team Example*' Automation script and click the '*Execute*' button.

 2. Fill in the necessary information.
 Note that the **fields are case sensitive**.